jrcastro2/sis-exercise/readme.md

 ```

 Please note that some data may not be ingested, and an error could be thrown in the Celery worker container due to validation issues.
 Most likely, this occurs because the publication date is missing.
 I used the current model as the source of truth and therefore enforced failure if it's missing.

+### Search

+Since the pagination is done on the backend it triggers a search every time we change page, increasing the user query count on that term.
+IMHO this is not the desired behaviour and should be addressed in the future.

+### Other improvements

+I have indexed the documents directly on a function of the "Document" class, ideally I would go for having a IndexerApi, able to abstract some logic like the bulk update, and reusable across other potential documents.

+Also when working with conventional databases and search engines in combination I would be in favour of applying the Unit of Work pattern to ensure data consistency between both.

+Thanks a lot for taking me into consideration for this job opportunity!